This is my story…

 Once they day came for me to leave I didn’t really feel anything!
 I felt a bit numb.
 Everything was new to me.
 I was scared to be without a job, my business was yet to make any money, I panicked slightly and went back to my default thought patterns of ‘maybe I should get another job’ and ‘maybe I should do a Masters degree’ and ‘what if I can never make this happen?’.
 So I will be honest and say I, again, set off on the wrong path.
 I got a new job which I hated even more than the last job (I didn’t think that was possible).
 I tortured myself for months over whether to stay or go.
 It was so stressful and I was overthinking everything.
 My brain felt like it was going to explode.

 Even though this was a really dark time for me it taught me not to doubt my decisions, because after 5 months there I just quit one day because I was so miserable!
-I should have believed in, and focused on my business from day 1.
+I should have believed in, and focused on my business from day one.

 During that time I had also started (and quit) a Masters degree in Psychology because I though education was the answer.
 I felt the need to have a challenging job which would need me to learn and develop myself and which would challenge me.
 At the time I didn’t realise that I could get all of this from a business – and much much more!